On December 21, 2020, the Court of Appeal affirmed the trial verdict in Lave v. Charter Communications on a 3-0 vote. Click here for opinion.

 An employer who doesn’t make reasonable accommodations for an employee with a disability may be engaging in an illegal form of workplace discrimination in California.
 However, because it can be difficult to know what does and doesn’t constitute a reasonable accommodation, it may be challenging for an employee to determine if their employer has broken the law.

 It’s wise to consult with a lawyer in these circumstances.
-At The Rager Law Firm, a Los Angeles disability discrimination attorney will review your case and explain your potential legal options.
+At Rager & Yoon – Employment Lawyers, a Los Angeles disability discrimination attorney will review your case and explain your potential legal options.
 For more information, contact us online or call us at 310-527-6994.